Quality Management Requirements

 - Unsubstantiated – There was enough credible evidence (preponderance of evidence) at the time of the investigation to show that a QOC allegation did not occur.
 The allegation is based on evidence, verified or proven, to have not occurred.
 No intervention or corrective action is needed or implemented.

-- Level 0 (Track and Trend Only) – An issue no longer has an immediate impact and has little possibility of causing, and did not cause, harm to the recipient and/or other recipients, an allegation that is unsubstantiated or unable to be substantiated when the QOC is closed.
+1. Level 0 (Track and Trend Only) – Concern no longer has an immediate impact and has little possibility of causing, and did not cause, harm to the recipient and/or other recipients, Investigation indicates acceptable Quality of Care has been rendered.

 Cases are referred to the Peer Review Committee when appropriate.
 Referral to the Peer Review Committee shall not be a substitute for implementing interventions.
 (See Section 10.7, Peer Review)

 AzCH-CCP, as an active participant in the process, must notify AHCCCS of any adverse action taken against a provider.